Paul Valthaty

 Paul Chandrashekar Valthaty (born 7 December 1983) is a former Indian cricketer who played for Kings XI Punjab and Rajasthan Royals in the Indian Premier League and for India in the 2002 ICC Under 19 Cricket World Cup.
 He had to retire from the sport after he suffered an eye injury.
 He is known for his knock of 120 runs in 63 balls against Chennai Super Kings.

-On 18 June 2023, Valthaty announces his retirement from first-class cricket.
+On 18 June 2023, Valthaty announced his retirement from first-class cricket.

 Early years and personal life

 Valthaty was born and raised in Borivali of Mumbai.
 His family originally hails from the town of Nandyal, Andhra Pradesh.

 Valthaty was trained in the Dilip Vengsarkar academy in Mumbai.
 He was then recommended by Vengsarkar to the Andhra Cricket Association (ACA) president Mr. Chamundeswarnath.

 Career

 Early domestic career

 Valthaty had a nondescript career until pre 2002, after making his way up the age groups of Mumbai Cricket during the late 1990s.
 He made India's Under-19 squad for the 2002 World Cup in New Zealand with the likes of Irfan Pathan and Parthiv Patel.
 It was here where an injury to his eye in the game against Bangladesh halted his development.
-He wouldn’t break through into senior level cricket for almost seven years, and got just one opportunity for Mumbai, playing a single day for them in 2006.
-He wouldn’t sign for a major team until 2009, when Rajasthan Royals signed him, and he played some matches for the side.
+He wouldn't break through into senior level cricket for almost seven years, and got just one opportunity for Mumbai, playing a single day for them in 2006.
+He wouldn't sign for a major team until 2009, when Rajasthan Royals signed him, and he played some matches for the side.
 His performances earned him a place in Mumbai's Twenty20 side, and he played some great matches for them, which led to him signing for Kings XI Punjab in 2011.